 So, as I blindly kickboxed my way through school, my skin cleared up and I continued to grow taller.
 My final height would be 6 foot two inches.
 I continued to exercise and increase my bulk and strength as well.
 So I eventually moved from the nerd classification to “loady classification” with asterisks.
 As usual, I never really fit in one group.
 Even though I worked out and ran, I wasn’t part of the “jocks” because I did not participate in organized sports.
 While my grades were solid they were not good enough to propel me into the “braniac” group either.
 So I became a “loady” by default.
 I did not smoke pot but I still managed to fit in somehow mainly, because everybody in this group was so laid back that they really did not care one way or another.
 There was also the rich kids, which kind of crossed through some of the groups and they kind of had their own subset.
 I, of course, was so far away from that group that it wasn’t even funny.
 But because of my imposing size, I was simply left alone by the bullies, mainly because I had a reputation of being a little crazy.
 I just never backed down, no matter what the odds.
 So it was simply not very much fun to pick on me.

 Now that I have discussed how and where I fell in the school hierarchy, it is time to discuss my health status.
 I was a “loady” in many respects even down to my core body temperature.
 I ran a full degree cooler than the norm, so when out-of -nowhere I got a UTI and spiked a temperature of a 105 degrees Fahrenheit, my parents rushed me to the hospital.
 I was in the hospital over a week, because the infection spread to my kidneys.
 It was a wonder that I did not end up needing hemodialysis.
 They eventually found that I had a partial blockage and that was rectified with endoscopy.
 So I ended up missing a few weeks of school.
 One of the fun things that came with my urinary tract infection was that I had testicles the size of grapefruit.
-So I was bedridden while I was in hospital.
+So I was bedridden while I was in the hospital.
 When I was finally discharged from the hospital, I walked like a bow-legged cowboy for over another week.

 But my health woes did not end here.
 I ended up getting bilateral pneumonia.
 This occurred several months later.
 I had been feeling under the weather for quite some time, but each time I felt like I should tell my parents, I would start feeling a little better, so this went on for three weeks, until finally I just felt too bad.
 So, enter Dr. Haber part deux, Dr. Leon.
 What an absolutely fabulous doctor.
 I don’t know how my parents kept on finding these great doctors.
 He was at the end of his career and was tapering off his practice.
 This allowed him to devote plenty of time to each of his patients.
 He always found ways to work you in on a moment’s notice.
 He never let me down, and boy, I kept him busy.
 He was my doctor all the way through high school and into my early years of college.
 Unfortunately, he never got to retire as his passing was untimely.
 So when I went in to see him, he did a thorough examination and immediately took a chest x-ray of my lungs.
-It seemed like just mere minutes and I was being admitted into the hospital.
-Dr. Leo informed me that both my lungs were whited out with less than 15% of one lung being still clear.
+It seemed like just mere minutes passed and I was being admitted into the hospital.
+Dr. Leon informed me that both my lungs were whited out with less than 15% of one lung being still clear.
 He told me that I was a very lucky young man.
 I was in the hospital for 11 days, and I ended up missing an additional week and a half of school.
-My doctor wanted me to stay away from as many people as possible, because he said that my immune system was so week.
+My doctor wanted me to stay away from as many people as possible, because he said that my immune system was impaired due to the pneumonia.
 So you can imagine with me missing so much school that I would have problems keeping up.
 Well, my teachers made sure I was not bored in the hospital.
 I not only managed to keep up with my fellow classmates, I maintained my GPA as well.

 This seems like a good place to end this chapter.
 So relax… take a break and I will see you in college in Chapter Five.